 With the help of a specialist at the Monroe Carell Jr. Children’s Hospital at Vanderbilt, we’ve exposed some of the myths surrounding adolescent eating disorders:

 1. Myth: Eating disorders only affect females.

-“Eating disorders affect both males and females, all races and ethnicities and individuals from all walks of life,” says S. Todd Callahan, M.D., a specialist of adolescent and young adult health.
+“Eating disorders affect both males and females, all races and ethnicities and individuals from all walks of life,” said S. Todd Callahan, M.D., a specialist of adolescent and young adult health.

-“In clinical practice, about one out of every ten patients we evaluate with eating disorders is male; this is similar to estimates reported nationally,” Callahan adds.
+“In clinical practice, about one out of every ten patients we evaluate with eating disorders is male; this is similar to estimates reported nationally,” Callahan added.

 He says that in early adolescence, the proportion of boys presenting with eating disorders is similar to that of girls.

 2. Myth: Eating disorders are all about losing weight, and people who are a normal weight cannot have an eating disorder.